News & Upcoming Events

 Upcoming Events and Announcements

-School Supplies—Kettering Schools are starting August 13th.
+School Supplies—Kettering Schools started last week.
 If you would like to donate to J.F.
 Kennedy Elementary, bring school supplies to the box in the Black and White Narthex.
 Items needed are loose leaf paper, notebooks, pencils, scissors, glue sticks, liquid glue, crayons, and markers.
 There are always children who start school with no supplies.
 It is wonderful to have some supplies on hand for them.
 Thank you.
 The Mission Team

 The Food Pantry is in need of several items.
-Let’s help those less fortunate by donating any of the following: canned fruit, canned soup, canned or dried beans, canned chicken, ham or tuna, cereal, dried noodles/pasta, cake mix, Ramen noodle soup, toilet paper, paper towels, toothpaste, dish washing soap, and detergent.
+Let’s help those less fortunate by donating any of the following: canned fruit, canned soup, canned or dried beans, canned chicken, ham or tuna, cereal, dried noodles/pasta, cake mix, Ramen noodle soup, toilet paper, paper towels, toothpaste, dish washing soap, detergent, and paper grocery bags.
 Food barrels are located in the first floor coat room and at the bottom of the staircase near Ashley Ross’ office.
 Callie Johnson, Fairmont Food Bank Coordinator